dassencio/super-easy-geoIP/README.md

 ==================================================

 You don't need to use easy-geoIP as a server.
-After you generate the database, you can get IP geolocation information directly on your terminal.
+After you generate the database, you can get IP geolocation data directly on your terminal.
 For that, just run ``ipinfo.py`` directly.
 Here is an example:

 	./ipinfo.py -i 8.8.8.8